FelixNeutatz/parquet-flinktacular/tutorial/parquet_flinktacular.md

 The easiest type of predicate is an equality predicate.
 In the example below we accept only those records which have the `name = "Felix"`.
 You can even specify more complex constraints with and, or, not ...

-If you want to implement more compex predicates, you find more examples [here](https://github.com/apache/incubator-parquet-mr/blob/807915b4cacede6a8de49630469b673b7c248a6f/parquet-column/src/test/java/parquet/filter2/predicate/TestFilterApiMethods.java).
+If you want to implement more complex predicates, you find more examples [here](https://github.com/apache/incubator-parquet-mr/blob/807915b4cacede6a8de49630469b673b7c248a6f/parquet-column/src/test/java/parquet/filter2/predicate/TestFilterApiMethods.java).

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">